-PADP participating providers should contact ICORE at www.ICOREHealthcare.com/physician or (800) 424-4947 to obtain a mandatory utilization management pre-service review.
+PADP participating providers should contact Magellan RX Management at http://ih.magellanrx.com or (800) 424-4947 to obtain a mandatory utilization management pre-service review.

 A provider not participating in the PADP (network or non-network) may request a pre-service review.
 However, such voluntary pre-service coverage review is not required.
 If a pre-service review is not requested by a provider who does not participate in the PADP (network or non-network), you will be responsible for the entire cost of the drug and its administration if the drug is ultimately determined to be not Medically Necessary.
 A voluntary pre-service coverage review does not guarantee that a service or drug will be covered.